jdmar3-comp426/a99-alpinejs/README.md

 ## Documentation!

-For a technical look into just how the API works, check out [documentation!]()
+For a technical look into just how the API works, check out our [documentation!](docs/documentation.md)